We should treat algorithms like prescription drugs

 Society is searching for ways to develop safe and effective algorithms in high-stakes settings.
 Although many questions remain, concepts and tools from clinical research can be used as a thought-provoking starting point.

-Andrea (MBA ’17) is CEO of Elektra Labs.
+Andrea (MBA ’17) is the co-founder and CEO of Elektra Labs

 Irene is a machine learning PhD student at MIT.